-10.4 Error Recovery
+C.11 Error Recovery

 The Autokey protocol state machine includes provisions for various kinds of error conditions that can arise due to missing files, corrupted data, protocol violations and packet loss or misorder, not to mention hostile intrusion.
 This section describes how the protocol responds to reachability and timeout events which can occur due to such errors.
-Appendix C contains an extended discussion on error checking and timestamp validation.
+Appendix F contains an extended discussion on error checking and timestamp validation.

-A persistent NTP association is mobilized by an entry in the configuration file, while an ephemeral association is mobilized upon the arrival of a broadcast, manycast or symmetric active packet with no matching association.
-If necessary, a general reset reinitializes all association variables to the initial state when first mobilized.
+A persistent NTP association is mobilized by an entry in the configuration file, while an ephemeral association is mobilized upon the arrival of a broadcast, manycast or symmetric active packet.
+A general reset re initializes all association variables to the initial state when first mobilized.
 In addition, if the association is ephemeral, the association is demobilized and all resources acquired are returned to the system.

-Every NTP association has two variables which maintain the liveness state of the protocol, the 8-bit reachability register defined in [11] and the watchdog timer, which is new in NTPv4.
+Every NTP association has two variables which maintain the liveness state of the protocol, the 8bit reachability register defined in [11] and the watchdog timer, which is new in NTPv4.
 At every poll interval the reachability register is shifted left, the low order bit is dimmed and the high order bit is lost.
 At the same time the watchdog counter is incremented by one.
 If an arriving packet passes all authentication and sanity checks, the rightmost bit of the reachability register is lit and the watchdog counter is set to zero.
 If any bit in the reachability register is lit, the server is reachable, otherwise it is unreachable.

-When the first poll is sent from an association, the reachability register and watchdog counter are zero.
+When the first poll is sent by an association, the reachability register and watchdog counter are zero.
 If the watchdog counter reaches 16 before the server becomes reachable, a general reset occurs.
-This resets the protocol and clears any acquired resources before trying again.
+This resets the protocol and clears any acquired state before trying again.
 If the server was once reachable and then becomes unreachable, a general reset occurs.
 In addition, if the watchdog counter reaches 16 and the association is persistent, the poll interval is doubled.
 This reduces the network load for packets that are unlikely to elicit a response.